j-info/ctfsite/walkthroughs/Evolve_Assessment_Final_Exam_Report.md

 - 2 - Provide screenshot of the "key to the kingdom" file and it's location:

-These 2 file were located in the **/home/waltdisney/.ssh** directory:
+These 2 files were located in the **/home/waltdisney/.ssh** directory:

 ![](022.jpg)